octopress/ink/assets/docs/creating-a-gem.markdown

 bundle gem baconnaise
 ```

 That's right, this plugin will be called `baconnaise`.
+When considering a name for a gem, here are some helpful [gem naming guidenlies](http://guides.rubygems.org/name-your-gem/).
 That command will generate a bunch of files into the new `baconnaise` directory.
 Take a peek inside and you'll see somethig like this:

 ```
 lib/